LuqmanMC305/Multiplication-Algorithms/README.md

 The Karatsuba's algorithm's curve remains consistently lower than the simple multiplication, showing its superior efficiency for larger input sizes.

 To sumamrise, this graph provides a crystal clear visual representation of the difference in time complexities between both multiplication algorithms.
-The simple multiplication algorithm's time complexity is $O(n^2)$ while the Karatsuba's $O(n^{\log_2 3})$ manifests in a slower growth rate.
+The simple multiplication algorithm's time complexity is $O(n^2)$ while the Karatsuba's $O(n^{\log_2 3})$ manifests in a slower growth rate (Wolfram Research, Inc., n.d.).

+### References

+1) Wolfram Research, Inc. (n.d.).
+Karatsuba Multiplication -- from Wolfram MathWorld. https://mathworld.wolfram.com/KaratsubaMultiplication.html

+2) Karatsuba, A. A. (1995).
+The complexity of computations.
+Proceedings of the Steklov Institute of Mathematics, 211, 169–183.
+Retrieved from http://www.ccas.ru/personal/karatsuba/divcen.pdf

+3) Dosunmu, O. (2021, August 23).
+Karatsuba Algorithm (for fast integer multiplication).
+OpenGenus IQ: Learn Algorithms, DL, System Design. https://iq.opengenus.org/karatsuba-algorithm/